Redox1223/component101/SoundSensor/README.md

 ## How to connect to a circuit

-To connect a Sound Sensor to a circuit, you need to connect the following components:
+To connect a Sound Sensor to a circuit, you need to connect the following components

 - The VCC pin of the module to the positive (+) rail of the breadboard.
 - The GND pin of the module to the negative (-) rail of the breadboard.